melezhik/sparrow/README.md

 ## SparrowHub

-SparrowHub is a [Central repository](https://sparrowhub.org) of sparrow plugins.
+SparrowHub is a [central repository](https://sparrowhub.org) of sparrow plugins.

 ## Sparrow tool